 Views:

-Withdrawal under exceptional circumstances is primarily intended for unanticipated exceptional circumstances which have prevented you from successfully completing a paper or papers.
-These could include:
+Withdrawal under exceptional circumstances is primarily intended for unexpected and significant events that arise during the semester and prevent you from successfully completing a paper or papers.

 • Serious illness or accident, or severe psychological impairment